 Funeral & Shiva Etiquette

 Like everything in society, funeral etiquette and what is expected of you has evolved over time.
-As always common sense and good discretion is the best guide to proper funeral etiquette.
+As always common sense and discretion is the best guide to proper funeral etiquette.
 Here are a few do’s and don’ts of funeral etiquette.

 - Express your condolences – It’s not easy to come up with the words to offer sympathy to someone who has just lost a loved one.
 You don’t need to be a poet, simply saying something like “I am sorry for your loss, my thoughts and prayers are with you and your family” is enough.
 If you can’t be at a funeral service in person, sending a card or leaving a message on a memorial website is a perfect way to express your sympathy.

 - Dress appropriately – Gone are the days of dressing up in all black for a funeral, but jeans and a t-shirt isn’t exactly acceptable either.
 You should still dress to impress and avoid any bright or flashy colors.
-Wearing what you would wear for a wedding or a job interview would be the most appropriate. *Also dress appropriate for the weather.
+Wearing what you would wear for a wedding or a job interview would be the most appropriate. *Also dress appropriately for the weather.

 - Sign the register book – The family will keep the register book as a memento for years.
 Be sure to include your full name and please print LEGIBLY.